stla/ghcscriptrender/README.md

 - `-p`: the package database, the same as the option `-package-db` of `ghc`.

+Once you get the txt output, you can convert it to highlighted html by using `node.js` with the [pygments library](https://github.com/pksunkara/pygments.js), or the Python command line [pygmentize](http://pygments.org/docs/cmdline/).

 ## Compilation

-- The compilation requires the libraries `optparse-applicative` and `MissingH`.
+- The module requires the libraries `optparse-applicative` and `MissingH`.

 - As it is given, it only works on Linux.
 For Windows, change the occurences of `"/tmp/..."` to another temporary directory.